jtcasablanca/workbench-example-agentic-rag/README.md

 ## The Agentic RAG Application
 #### Using the Application
 1. You embed your documents (pdfs or webpages) to the vector database.
-2. You configure the prompts for the different components, e.g. the router or retrieval grader.
+2. You configure each of the separate components for the pipeline.
+For each component you can:
+   * Select from a drop down of endpoints or use a self-hosted endpoint.
+   * Modify the prompt.
 3. You submit your query.
 4. An LLM evaluates your query for relevance to the index and then routes it to the DB or to search by [Tavily](https://tavily.com/).
 5. Answers are checked for hallucination and relevance.
 "Failing"" answers are run through the  process again.